 In a medium saucepan, bring the water (for the rice) to the boil.
 Add the jasmine rice, stir, cover with a lid and reduce the heat to low.
-Cook for 12 minutes, then remove the pan from the heat and keep covered for another 10-15 minutes, or until the rice is tender and all the water is absorbed.
+Cook for 12 minutes, then remove the pan from the heat and keep covered until the rice is tender and all the water is absorbed, 10-15 minutes.
 TIP: The rice will finish cooking in its own steam so don't peek!

 While the rice is cooking, finely grate the garlic (or use a garlic press).
 Finely grate the ginger.
 In a small bowl, combine the garlic, ginger, soy sauce, brown sugar and water (for the sauce).
 In a medium bowl, place the beef strips and 1/2 the ginger-soy mixture (you'll use the remaining mixture in step 6).
 Set aside.
-TIP: If possible, let the beef marinate for 10-15 minutes to help it develop flavour.
+TIP: If possible, let the beef marinate for 10-15 minutes to help develop flavour.

 In a medium frying pan, heat a drizzle of olive oil over a medium-high heat.
 Add the carrot and sugar snap peas and cook until just softened, 2 minutes.
 Set aside on a plate, covered to keep warm.
 Return the pan to a medium-high heat and add 1/2 the beef strips.
 Cook, stirring often, until cooked through, 1-2 minutes.
 Transfer to a medium bowl and cover to keep warm.
 Repeat with the remaining beef strips.
 TIP: Cooking the beef in batches keeps it tender.

 Divide the black sesame rice between bowls and top with the Korean beef, carrot, sugar snap peas and cucumber.
 TIP: You can toss everything together to serve if you'd prefer!
 Drizzle with the remaining ginger-soy mixture.
 Top with the fried egg and a pinch of chilli flakes (if using).
 Serve with the mayonnaise mixture.
 TIP: For the low-calorie option, omit the egg and serve with 1/2 the rice.